 The goal of the Duke Internal Medicine Residency Program is to train leaders in health care by providing comprehensive and outstanding clinical training to interns, junior and senior assistant residents in Internal Medicine.
 When we recruit new trainees to our program, we see you as potential future faculty at Duke.
-Our goal is to see how you might fit into the mission of Duke Medicine, and how your goals may actually shape and change the mission of Duke Medicine.
+We look forward to seeing how you might fit into the mission of Duke Medicine, and how your goals may actually shape and change the mission of Duke Medicine.

 Strong clinicians, compassionate caregivers

 Following the completion of the three-year categorical training period, the Duke Internal Medicine house staff will:

 - Become strong clinicians with the ability to comfortably diagnose and manage both common and unusual clinical problems encountered in the inpatient or outpatient setting to deliver state-of-the-art health care,

 - Develop into effective teachers of medicine with their experience and contribution to the clinical education of Duke medical students, more junior house staff and peers,

 - Learn key aspects of preventive medicine and health promotion and recognize the psychosocial aspects of disease and the impact of acute or chronic illnesses on the individual,

 - Learn to deliver compassionate care to all patients and adhere to the core elements of medical professionalism, humanism and ethical principles,